Tokyo’s Urban Development, Successes & Challenges

 Challenges Facing Tokyo’s Development

-A challenge facing Tokyo today is the very high population of the city and its metropolitan area.
-Tokyo remains the most populous city in the world.
-This is a challenge because of limited land that can be used in the area.
+A challenge facing Tokyo today is the high population of the city and its metropolitan area.
+Tokyo’s metropolitan area is the most populous in the world.
+This is a challenge because of the limited land that can be used in the area.
 The result of this high population is overcrowding.
 Tokyo’s roadways, pedestrian lanes, and other public spaces experience daily overcrowding as people flock to the area during peak hours.

 This high population also significantly affects the economy of Japan, especially in terms of land prices.
 Real estate in Tokyo is one of the most expensive in the world.
 High prices of real property are due to limited land combined with high demand due to high population density.
 Thus, the high population of Tokyo is a major challenge for the city government in continuing urban development.